alisonlauren/alisonlauren/README.md

 - ❓ Ask me about how much I love front end development!

-- ⚡ Fun fact: When the coding gets tough, I rely on quality programming memes to laugh off the pain.
-Then right back to work!
+- ⚡ Fun fact: When the coding gets tough, and I need a little break, I rely on the small website I developed with a Kanye West API, that spits his random quotes.
+Oddly, very helpful!

 </table>